Skip to main content

 • check they are sitting as upright as possible – this helps them to be alert

-• use colour contrast to help them see their food, don't put fish, cauliflower and potatoes on a white plate
+• use colour contrast to help them see their food, for example, don't put fish, cauliflower and potatoes on a white plate

 • use plain, unpatterned plates or tablecloths